-Gabriel Rainho, also known as “Biel” is a Judo and Brazilian Jiu Jitsu black belt from the Grappling Fight Team in Rio de Janeiro, Brazil.
-A black belt graduated by Master Julio Cesar Pereira Gabriel became one of the top featherweights from the famed GFT having won the the Rio de Janeiro State Championships and the Brazilian National numerous times.
+Gabriel Rainho, also known as ‘Biel’ is a Judo and Brazilian Jiu Jitsu black belt from the Grappling Fight Team of Rio de Janeiro, Brazil.
+A black belt graduated by Master Julio Cesar Pereira Gabriel became one of the top featherweights of the team having won the the Rio de Janeiro State Championships and the Brazilian National numerous times.

 Full Name: Gabriel Rainho Fontes

 Nickname: “Biel” is short for Gabriel, the name always ran amongst family members and it transposed to the BJJ mats.

 - Brazilian National Cup Champion (2011 – CBJJO)